mikewest/mgc/mikewest.org/2009/2009-05-23-mnots-redbot.markdown

     - http
     - headers
     - github
+Teaser:		|
+	Mark Nottingham has put together a really useful tool that aids in the analysis of the behavior of HTTP resources.
+I've started putting together a command line version based on the web version he's released on GitHub.
 ---
 [Mark Nottingham][mnot] has put together a really useful tool that aids in the analysis of the behavior of HTTP resources.
 Visit [http://redbot.org/][redbot], type in a web address, and Redbot will report the resource's cachability based on the returned headers, and provide a helpful list of recommendations for improvement.